Nano scratch tester:

 The most accurate nano scratch tester on the market

-The Nano Scratch Tester with force sensor incorporates a double cantilever beam for application of the load and a piezoelectric actuator for a fast response on the load applied.
+The NST³ nano scratch tester incorporates a double cantilever beam for application of the load combined with a piezoelectric actuator for an ultra-fast response to the load applied.
 This concept also corrects the result for deviations caused by any event occurring during the scratch (e.g. appearance of cracks and failure, defects, or non-flat sample).

-The closed active force feedback loop is a feature for even more accurate nano scratch testing below 1 μN.
-The Nano Scratch Tester incorporates a sensor for force measurement that directly feeds back to the normal force actuator.
-This ensures that the force applied is actually the force that was set by the user.
+The closed active force feedback loop provides even more accurate nano scratch testing.
+NST³ incorporates a real sensor for force measurement that directly feeds back to the normal force actuator.
+This ensures reproducible scratch testing, even when you investigate more complex surface geometries like non-parallel, rough, or curved samples.

 Multi-post-scan mode to measure the viscous behavior after a scratch

 After a scratch, you can define unlimited post-scan measurements in the software with a delta in time to measure the residual depth.
 This new analysis will give you additional understanding of the deformation behavior of your surface versus the recovery time.

 |Load resolution [μN]||0.01|

 |Load noise floor [rms] [μN]||0.1|

 |Friction force resolution [μN]||1|